 Integrated, project ready and insightful

 Each SEEBASE study is designed to be project ready.
-The Guyana-Suriname SEEBASE Study and GIS is supplied as a fully integrated geophysical and geological study of basement and basin evolution of the Black Sea at a regional scale using public domain data-sets enhanced using Frogtech Geoscience proprietary processing.
+The Guyana-Suriname SEEBASE Study and GIS is supplied as a fully integrated geophysical and geological study of basement and basin evolution at a regional scale using public domain data-sets enhanced using Frogtech Geoscience proprietary processing.

-The SEEBASE model of the 3D depth and geometry of the basement surface provides the first commercially available seamless interpretation of crystalline basement for the regional Black Sea and provides significant new insights into the distribution of depocentres.
+The SEEBASE model of the 3D depth and geometry of the basement surface provides the first commercially available seamless interpretation of crystalline basement and provides significant new insights into the distribution of depocentres.
 The study also presents a regional tectonic synthesis and interpretation that includes descriptions of basement terranes, Frogtech Geoscience plate reconstruction models, basement composition, and calculations for basement-derived heat flow.

 The integrated evaluation of the SEEBASE surface and accompanying Moho model highlights both the regional crustal architecture and variations in crustal thickness at a much higher resolution than available from published crustal models.
 These centre-piece features, along with other deliverables, make the Guyana-Suriname SEEBASE Lite Study and GIS a cost-effective regional evaluation tool that gives a first-pass perspective on the geology and regional prospectivity of this complex area providing a basis for focusing future exploration and data acquisition strategies to reduce exploration risk and underpin petroleum systems analysis.